 On the beach there is only one chiringuito Rustic style and quite high that will allow you to perfectly enjoy the views that this environment gives you.
 If what you want is to eat something more forceful, Cala Boix has a typical and traditional gastronomic offer, very interesting and of quality, in which its seafood.
 Two very popular restaurants among the residents are grouped around the parking lot: Restaurant Cala Boix, with more than 40 years of tradition in Ibiza, and La Noria.

 If you fall in love with the place and want to stay longer, there is a small, modest, family hostel with a moderate price: Hostal Cala Boix.

 In short, Cala Boix still maintains that calm and local air that treasures the north of the island.

-At the end of the cove, on one side, there is an area where you usually practice nudism, so if you are used to it, go ahead!
+At the end of the cove, on one side, there is an area where nudism is usually practiced, so if you are used to it, go ahead!